webninjataylor/FoundationPress-GBO/README.md

 ## Getting Started
 - Clone this repository (Note: you may need to check the repo connections to origin and upstream with `$ git remote -v`)
 - `$ npm install`
-- `$ npm run build` for changes to CSS and JS bundles, then FTP individual files
+- `$ npm run build` for changes to CSS and JS bundles; the files will be minified in your /dist folder.
-- `$ npm run package` for entire theme, then upload zip and activate (delete old theme if using this method)
+- `$ npm run package` for entire theme, then upload zip and activate (delete old theme if using this method).
+Running this command will build and minify the theme's assets and place a .zip archive of the theme in the `packaged` directory.
+This excludes the developer files/directories from your theme like `/node_modules`, `/src`, etc. to keep the theme lightweight for transferring the theme to a staging or production server.

 ## Features Beyond FoundationPress
 - FontAwesome is included within the SASS files